 Need more help with your creative small business?

 How do you set up a business account on Pinterest?

+It is pretty essential nowadays that you know how to use Pinterest to drive traffic to your Etsy shop.
 First things first: set up an account.
 As an Etsy seller it is recommended to go straight for a business account.
 If you already have a personal account on Pinterest but want a business profile, you can convert your personal account to a business one on a desktop and keep your Pins and followers.
 You can switch back to a personal account at any time.